Search samples

 Yes.

-Only apply to mail nodes.
+Only applies to mail nodes.

-Filters by mail to field.
+Filters by the mail to field.

 notes